zameel7/adkar-streak/README.md

 - [x] Change the date in the header to hijri date
 - [ ] Add translation option in settings and Malayalam translation for adkar
 - [ ] Add a widget for the home screen
-- [ ] Adkar card header should have a progress for adkar completion
+- [x] Adkar card header should have a progress for adkar completion
+- [x] Add a counter for the number of adkar read
 - [ ] Better UI/UX for the entire app

 ## Contributing